-Commercial awareness is the latest thing that you hear about everywhere that everyone expects you to know about, yet no one can really explain to you.
+Commercial awareness is the latest thing that you hear about everywhere that everyone expects you to know about.
 I went to a uni talk on it last October thinking it would be really popular, only I was the only person who turned up so it ended up being a one on one chat between me and a lady who worked in accounting.
 Having this one to one time with her was actually really useful, but she said to me a lot of people only go to commercial awareness events because they think it is something they can learn there and then, when actually commercial awareness is something that you need to find out for yourself – albeit these events can help put you in the right direction for finding out.

 Her top tip to me was to just take a genuine interest in the world and what is going on around you.
 It’s true that a large part of commercial awareness is being aware of the world around you.
 It’s being aware of how business works, what affects businesses and where law firms fit into this.
 If you are naturally inquisitive, and naturally interested in the world, politics and economics in some way, then commercial awareness really isn’t a tricky concept.

 The best way to get an understanding of commercial awareness is to keep reading up on what is going on in the news, in the business world, and in particular focusing on issues that interest you.
 You don’t have to know everything!
 Pick a commercial topic you are really interested in, along with making sure you know about the big current issues (like the impact of Brexit and AI/technology).
 Apart from that, it is up to you what you think are commercial issues that are worth talking about.
 Maybe you’re really interested in the impact that Iranian sanctions will have on oil prices, or maybe you’re passionate about banking or sport issues.
 All of these count as having commercial awareness in one or another, and the more connected you are to the topic you are reading about the more likely you are to have good things to remember and discuss about it.